Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Cashing in on excess inventory can help boost your cash flow and save warehouse space.
 Consider selling excess merchandise to other businesses or opening an eBay or Amazon online shop.

-Business leaders often feel emboldened during expansion periods and become supremely confident in their ability to manage risk.
-Changing direction midcourse or adding new projects on top of existing ones can create confusion among employees and delay the completion of ongoing projects.
+Business leaders often feel emboldened during expansion periods and become overly confident in their ability to manage risk.
+Changing direction midcourse or piling new projects on top of existing ones can create confusion among employees and delay the completion of ongoing projects.

 How to stick to the plan